Born alone die alone here in between

-Sometimes these observers have a great deal of fame
+Sometimes the observers have a great deal of fame

-For them life is different as they play out their game
+For them life so different playing their own game

-When you ask these critics if they are alone
+When you ask these icons if they are alone

 They say their own drummer is company at the bone

-The truth that is certain beyond fortune beyond fame
+A truth that is certain beyond fortune and fame

 Celebrate your unions heal those that need amends

-Cherish the good fortunes of those you love sing praise
+Cherish their good fortunes those you love sing praise

 Honor the connections of familial ways

-In the end you will return to your own alone
+In the end you return to your own alone

 Who makes up your community?